case studies

 Accessing Support

 If you do suffer bereavement, please inform your line manager- there is specialist guidance for line managers to help them support you at this time.
-University staff can find practical information in the new Death and Bereavement section on the Covid-19 Staff FAQs on our intranet, and also contact the University’s Spiritual Care coordinator for guidance for those of any faith or none.
+University staff can find practical information on the Compassionate Leave intranet page.
+Support can also be accessed through the Caplaincy Centre.

 Outside the University community, staff can access immediate emotional support over the phone 24/7 from the Employee Assistance Programme (EAP), information on loss and bereavement in the Homelife section of the online element of the EAP, the Wellbeing Portal, and/or you may find the resources of specialist bereavement charities helpful: